 See "Devah Pager: Light in the Heart of Darkness" (Esendom, November 5, 2018); the article "Mourning Devah Pager" in the Harvard Gazette (November 8, 2018); an obituary published on November 8, 2018 in The New York Times and in the Boston Globe of November 12, 2018; also the article in the Harvard Crimson of November 12, 2018; The Inspiring Life and Career of Devah Pager by Bruce Western (The Marshall Project, November 13, 2018).

-Nathan Glazer, Professor of Education and Social Structure, Emeritus, died on Saturday at his home in Cambridge, at the age of 95.
+Nathan Glazer, Professor of Education and Social Structure, Emeritus, died at his home in Cambridge, at the age of 95.
 Professor Glazer was an influential sociologist, public intellectual, and dear colleague in our Department, and he will be deeply missed.

 See the remembrance in The New York Times: Nathan Glazer, Urban Sociologist and Outspoken Intellectual, Dies at 95, and inThe Harvard Crimson article,Sociology Professor Emeritus and "Independent Spirit" Nathan Glazer dies at Age 95.